We're enhancing efforts to keep customers in power

 shutoffs to any customers who require the use of electricity to operate medical life support equipment.

-- Increase enrollment in the SRP Safety Net Program, which allows customers to designate a third party — such as family members or friends — to be notified if their bill becomes past due.
+- Increased enrollment in the SRP Safety Net Program, which allows customers to designate a third party — such as family members or friends — to be notified if their bill becomes past due.

 This approach is consistent with SRP’s long-standing commitment to work with its customers to provide assistance and additional community resources that make the most difference during difficult financial circumstances.
 We also remain committed to continuously reviewing our policies and procedures to identify other actions for the benefit of our customers and the communities we serve.